-Our guide to the best headphones DACs brings you devices that are designed to make it easy to massively improved the audio quality you get from devices such as your laptop, tablet or phone.
+Our guide to the best headphones DACs brings you devices that are designed to make it easy to massively improve the audio quality you get from devices such as your laptop, tablet or phone.

 Headphone-focused DACs tend to be a bit smaller than a unit designed for a proper hi-fi setup, though certainly not all are – some are pocketable for listening on the go and are powered by your device, while some want to sit permanently on your desk and take power from a socket.

-The best headphone DACs: the list
+The best headphone DACs 2022

 This is not so much the Swiss army knife of DACs as the entire shop that sells the Swiss army knives.
-The format support here is just ridiculous, stretch far beyond the wildest dream of even the most ardent audiophile, and is a key part of why this won Best DAC in the T3 Awards 2021 audio category.
+The format support here is just ridiculous, stretching far beyond the wildest dream of even the most ardent audiophile, and is a key part of why this won Best DAC in the T3 Awards 2021 audio category.

 Its twin ESS Sabre DACs (one to handle each stereo channel) support up to 32-bit/768kHz files and DSD512 over USB.
 And you thought 16-bit/192kHz was exciting…

 Aside from the USB digital input, you've also got two optical and two coaxial, combined with both balanced and unbalanced outputs, so whatever connection you need is handled here.

 That even includes for headphones, hence its high place on this list – a headphone amp is built in, and there's a 6.3mm 1/4in jack on the front too.